iorchard/burrito/README_offline.rst

    ### keepalived VIP on management network (mandatory)
    keepalived_vip: ""
    # keepalived VIP on service network (optional)
+   # Set this if you do not have a direct access to management network
+   # so you need to access horizon dashboard through service network.
    keepalived_vip_svc: ""

    ### storage